Barbara Woodward: Personal life

 Woodward's hobbies include sports, particularly competitive swimming and tennis.
 She is a member of the Otter Swimming Club in London and has previously served as its Honorary Secretary.

 Awards

-Woodward was included in the 1999 New Year Honours list and made an Officer of the British Empire by Queen Elizabeth II when she was serving as the First Secretary to Moscow.
+Woodward was included in the 1999 New Year Honours list and made an Officer of the Order of the British Empire by Queen Elizabeth II when she was serving as the First Secretary to Moscow.
 In 2011, she was included in the Birthday Honours and made a Companion of the Most Distinguished Order of Saint Michael and Saint George for services to UK-China relations.
 In 2016, she was included in the Birthday Honours and made a Dame Commander of the Most Distinguished Order of Saint Michael and Saint George for services to UK-China relations.